 Blue fescue (Festuca ovina glauca), also commonly called sheep fescue and sometimes mistakenly classified as F. cinerea, is a small semi-evergreen grass native to Europe.
 Grown as an ornamental for its attractive foliage color, it is hardy in zones 4-8.
 Fescues are cool season grasses so they look their best in spring and fall.

-It does not have any significant insect or disease problems, and is tolerant of salt spray in the winter, but deer and rabbits may graze the foliage.
+It does not have any significant insect or disease problems and is tolerant of salt spray in the winter.
+Deer and rabbits may graze the foliage.
 It can be grown from seed (realizing that there is a lot of variation in coloration in seed-grown plants), or from clump divisions taken in early spring.

 – Susan Mahr, University of Wisconsin – Madison